 My research is on spatial epidemiology methods, specifically focusing on regularized and multi-model methods for spatial and spatio-temporal cluster detection.
-In my collaborative work, I have explored spatial aspects of breast cancer risk, maternal and obstetric outcomes, ecological applications, as well as teaching and R package development.
+In my collaborative work, I have explored spatial aspects of breast cancer risk, maternal and obstetric outcomes, and environmental and ecological applications.

 strm is an

 R package that fits spatio-temporal regression model based on Chi & Zhu Spatial Regression Models for the Social Sciences (2019).
 The approach fits a simultaneous spatial error model (SAR) while incorporating a temporally lagged response variable and temporally lagged explanatory variables.
 The GitHub page can be found

 strm is now available on

 Junho Lee, Maria Kamenetsky, Ronald Gangnon, Jun Zhu (Statistics in Medicine, 2021)